Vedkumar07/EmployWise/README.md

 # EmployWise User Management Application

 ## Project Overview
-This is a React-based user management application that integrates with the Reqres API to perform basic user operations including authentication, listing, editing, and deleting users.
+This is a React-based user management application that integrates with the Reqres API to perform basic user operations including authentication, editing, and deleting users,client-side search and filtering.

 ## Deployment
-The application can be deployed to platforms like Netlify, Vercel, or Heroku with minimal configuration.
+employ-wise-five.vercel.app

 ## Features
 - User Authentication